How to Get Your Wyoming Insurance License in 2026

 How many continuing education hours are required in Wyoming?

 Wyoming requires 24 CE hours per 2-year renewal cycle, including 3 mandatory ethics hours.
 Nonresident license holders must comply with their home state's CE requirements instead.
-CE courses can be completed online or in person through any approved provider.
+CE courses can be completed online or in person through any recognized provider.

 What is the Wyoming license application fee?